vertica/VerticaPy/docs/source/user_guide_machine_learning_time_series.rst

 Time series models are a type of regression on a dataset with a timestamp label.

-The following example creates a time series model to predict the number of forest fires in Brazil with the 'Amazon' dataset.
+The following example creates a time series model to predict the number of forest fires in Brazil with the ``amazon`` dataset.

 .. code-block::